lobbien/Chromaturge/README.md

    * Cards that set their cost to 1 for the rest of combat once certain conditions are met.

 * Erupt:
    * Effect Automatically triggers at the start of your turn every X turns.
-Persists between combats.
+Counter persists between combats.

 Minor Mechanics: